NetCoreTemplates/razor-press/MyApp/_pages/vue-in-markdown.md

 ## Custom Styles in Markdown

-If needed custom styles can be added for individual pages by adding a `.css` file at the following location:
+If needed custom styles can also be added for individual pages by adding a `.css` file at the following location:

 ```
 /wwwroot/pages/<path>/<file>.css